 Landlord Repair Responsibilities

-• Keep common areas such as hallways, storage areas, laundry rooms, parking lots, and yards clean and in good condition.
+- Keep common areas such as hallways, storage areas, laundry rooms, parking lots, and yards in good condition.
 Wis.
-Stats.
-704.07(2)(a)1.
+Stat.
+704.07(2)(a)1

-• Comply with all local housing codes.
+- Comply with all local housing codes.
 If the building is occupied by one or more tenants, improper use or damage by one tenant does not relieve the landlord of the duty to maintain the premises for the other tenants in the building.
 Wis.
-Stats.
-704.07(2)(a)5.
+Stat.
+704.07(2)(a)5

-• State Law requires the owner or manager of a unit to provide a working smoke detector on each floor including the basement.
-If a tenant gives written notice to the owner or manager that the smoke detector is not functional, the landlord must take action within five days to make the smoke detector functional.
+- Provide a working smoke detector on each floor including the basement.
+If a tenant gives written notice that the smoke detector is not working, the landlord must fix it within five days.
 Wis.
-Stats.
-101.145.
+Stat.
+101.145

 Tenant Repair Responsibilities